tessakremser-lgtm/ai-social-good-project/README.md

 ##AI Capability — Which lab capability addresses the failure point, and why does it fit?

+The AI capability I used in this lab is natural language processing for structured data extraction.
+The system gets unstructured text, in this case either a complaint or a question, and sorts it into structured fields determained by a schema such as location, waste type, urgency, responsible department and entity type.

+This fits well because the main failure point is unstructured input either in from of a text description or a picture.
+NLP then takes that input and converts it into a reliable pattern that will not change evaluation either if the code is ran for several times in a row.
+This ensures reliable decision-making and consistency for similar inquieries.

 ##Workflow

 *   Input: Either complaint or question.
 Eg. someone could upload a picture of a dumpster behind a restaurant to file a claim of inproper waste management.
 Another person could upload a picture or describe a food item with a specific date label and ask about the edibility of this product and how much grace period there is after the date.